armbian/documentation/docs/build-framework/switches/filesystem.md

 Forces the output image to a fixed size in megabytes instead of the default behaviour, where the build makes the image just large enough to hold the root filesystem.
 Set it when you need a predictable image size — for example to fit a specific card, to leave free space for later growth, or because a filesystem such as f2fs requires a pre-sized image and the build will refuse to continue without it.

+#### EXTRA_ROOTFS_MIB_SIZE

+`integer` · default: `0`

+Adds this many MiB of free space to the root filesystem partition, on top of the size the build calculates from the rootfs contents.
+Use it when the default headroom is too tight — for packages added at first boot, logs or data — without pinning the whole image to a fixed size the way `FIXED_IMAGE_SIZE` does.

 #### BOOT_FS_LABEL

 `string` · default: `armbi_boot`